Sweets On A Plane: Will TSA Confiscate Your Candy?

 The following stories seem downright absurd, and so at least a little entertaining.
 They all also involve sweet treats.
 We won’t dive into stories like the TSA agents who allegedly insulted and then stole candy from a deaf man — partly because it’s horrible and partly because it might not actually be true.

-Don’t worry, though.
-We’ll guide you through.
-According to the My TSA app, you can technically carry on any form of candy – and this is the tricky part – so long as it’s not deliberately gel or liquid.
+Don't worry, though.
+We'll guide you through so your candy store purchases are not wasted.
+According to the My TSA app, you can technically carry on any form of candy – and this is the tricky part – so long as it's not deliberately gel or liquid.
 Then the question becomes, well, what is the definition of a gel.

-Choose your travel candy wisely, you can start by choosing the type of candy here, or by color here.
+Choose your travel candy wisely, you can start by choosing the type of candy here, or candy by color.

 What is a gel candy, and what is not?